FREQUENTLY ASKED QUESTIONS *Just click any question for the answer

-You must submit your monthly payments for Option B by the end of every month.
-It is important that you send in your payments with in a timely basis and avoid disruptions on your program.
-You may also opt to enroll in the auto payment plan.
+You must submit your monthly payments for Option B by your subscription every month.
+It is important that you establish your payments by subscription in order to avoid disruptions on your program.

 You may choose what form of payment you would like to make from this page.
 You may also opt to enroll in the auto payment plan.

-The Monthly Subscription Plan (auto-payment) is handled by the PayPal System.
+The Monthly Subscription Plan (auto-payment) is handled by the Portal Payment System.
 Monthly payments will be automatically deducted on the same day of the month, every month, when you setup the subscription.
 To establish your subscription, go to the following link: